EpokTarren/beatrice/README.md

 _Note: for all configuration replace `http://localhost:3001` with your url for the file only server ._

+_Note: for all configuration replace `http://localhost:3002` with your url for the redirect server ._

-`DATABASE_URL` needs to be URL encoded if you have any URL insafe characters.
+`DATABASE_URL` needs to be URL encoded if you have any URL unsafe characters.

 `ALLOW_SIGN_UP=FALSE` will disallow any new sign ups.